omprakash24d/photoverse/README.md

 This project is designed to run within the Firebase Studio environment.

 1.  **Dependencies**: `package.json` lists all necessary dependencies.
 They are typically installed automatically in the Studio environment.
-2.  **Environment Variables**: For the application to function correctly, you need to set up your environment variables.
+2.  **Environment Variables**: For the application's AI features to function correctly, you need to set up your environment variables.
 Create a file named `.env` in the root of your project and add the following content.
-You will need to replace the placeholder values with your actual API keys.
+You will need to replace the placeholder value with your actual API key.

     ```env
-    # Clerk Authentication Keys
-    # Get these from your Clerk Dashboard: https://dashboard.clerk.com/
-    NEXT_PUBLIC_CLERK_PUBLISHABLE_KEY=YOUR_CLERK_PUBLISHABLE_KEY
-    CLERK_SECRET_KEY=YOUR_CLERK_SECRET_KEY

     # Google AI API Key for Genkit
     # Get this from Google AI Studio: https://aistudio.google.com/app/apikey
     GOOGLE_API_KEY=YOUR_GOOGLE_AI_API_KEY